In this section

 2. School activities at home

-Introduce homework, school reading or other educational activities at home.
+Complete light cognitive activities such as homework, school reading or other educational activities at home

 To increase tolerance to cognitive work.